Haptigation-Student-Project/Documentation/docs/General Info/team-organisation.md

 We organize our issues on a central project board on GitHub.
 ### Status
 #### 📋Todo
 A Task that is ready to be worked on.
 People may reserve issues for themselves (preference), but anyone can still pick them up and work on them.
+Make sure the assigned person has not yet started working and forgot to update the status!

 DON'T reserve tasks when you have plenty of things to do and won't start working on them any time soon.
 #### 🛠️In Progress